tidyverse/purrr/revdep/failures.md

 * Date/Publication: 2023-09-13 14:10:03 UTC
 * Number of recursive dependencies: 95

-Run `revdepcheck::cloud_details(, "ontologics")` for more info
+Run `revdepcheck::cloud_details(, "TriDimRegression")` for more info

 </details>

 ## In both

-*   checking whether package ‘ontologics’ can be installed ...
+*   checking whether package ‘TriDimRegression’ can be installed ...
 ERROR
     ```
     Installation failed.
-    See ‘/tmp/workdir/ontologics/new/ontologics.Rcheck/00install.out’ for details.
+    See ‘/tmp/workdir/TriDimRegression/new/TriDimRegression.Rcheck/00install.out’ for details.
     ```

 ## Installation